GeetikaSh/Data-Science-Interview-Practice/PCA.md

 # Principal Component Analysis (PCA)

 Principal Component Analysis (PCA) is a powerful technique for dimensionality reduction, data visualization, and feature extraction in machine learning and data analysis.
-This README serves as a comprehensive guide to understand and implement PCA in various scenarios.

 ## Table of Contents
 1. [Introduction](#introduction)